 Chapters Indigo (Canada)

 The following series of low-priced, self-help guides, written by Dr. Eric Wolterstorff and co-authored with Glen C. Strathy, present a unique and powerful approach individuals can use to overcome the lingering effects of traumatic experiences.
-Each guide addresses a particular type of trauma and is designed to be used by someone working on their own or with support from a therapist.
+Each guide addresses a particular category of trauma and is designed to be used by someone working on their own or with support from a therapist, friend, or group.

 An essential protocol for anyone pursuing recovery from brief life-threatening experiences such as violence, injury or threat.
 It offers a thorough, 12-step procedure to help you find relief from lingering anxiety or upset.